Thyroid Cancer Treatments

 Radioactive Iodine Therapy

-Surgery may be followed by systemic radioactive iodine therapy (radioiodine I-131, pill therapy) to destroy thyroid tissue not surgically removed.
+Surgery may be followed by systemic radioactive iodine (RAI) therapy to destroy thyroid tissue, usually a few cells, which were not surgically removed.
 Thyrogen® may be administered prior to radiative iodine therapy.
 Your treatment team usually includes a nuclear medicine specialist or endocrinologist, who administers the therapy as a pill.
-I-131 enters the bloodstream, concentrates in the thyroid gland and selectively destroys any remaining thyroid tissue and cancer cells.
+The iodine enters the bloodstream selectively destroys any remaining thyroid tissue and cancer cells.
 Thyroid cells are the main cells in the body that absorb iodine, so the radioactive iodine does not affect any other cells.

 External radiation, or external-beam, therapy is the most common type and is received as an outpatient.
 The purpose of treatment is to kill cancer cells, shrink the tumor, and relieve symptoms using high-energy radiation.
 However, external radiation is used in only rare situations for thyroid cancer.